courtois-neuromod/cneuromax/docs/Contribution.rst

 -----------------------------------------

 For your code to remain reproducible after publication, we suggest that you create a new branch or fork the repository.
+TODO: Add pruning instructions.